Medication Management vs. Therapy: Why Combining Both Is Key To Healing

 Integrative Psychiatry at Soul Space

-At Soul Space, Ericka practices an integrative, trauma-informed model of psychiatric care.
+At Soul Space, Luke practices an integrative, trauma-informed model of psychiatric care.
 That means medication and therapy are part of a bigger picture—one that honors the whole person, not just their diagnosis.

-In addition to prescribing medications when helpful, Ericka’s treatment plans may include:
+In addition to prescribing medications when helpful, Luke’s treatment plans may include:

 • Mindfulness and somatic-based practices